-Prior to attending graduate school, I worked as a congressional staffer, a photojournalist for state and local papers, and as an English teacher in Belarus, among other things.
-These experiences inform many of my research projects.
-When I am not working, I enjoy playing basketball, taking photographs, watching Manchester United play, and cooking (particularly Russian cuisine).
-Thanks for stopping by my site.
+Prior to attending graduate school, I worked as a congressional staffer, a policy researcher, a photojournalist, and an English teacher in Belarus, among many other things.
+My experiences in these jobs inform several of my research projects.
+They taught me a great deal about people and power.
+When I'm not working, I enjoy learning Japanese, taking photographs, playing basketball, and traveling.

 Land acknowledgment: The lands on which I work and study are the traditional, ancestral, and unceded territories of the Abenaki and other Algonquin peoples.